 Is thicker first layer height stronger?

-A thicker first layer height does not necessarily bring a stronger print.
+No. A thicker first layer height does not necessarily bring a stronger print.
 In fact, it can potentially lead to issues like poor bed adhesion, uneven surfaces, and less precision.
 The strength of a printed object primarily depends on factors like the material used, infill density, and overall design.
 It's crucial to strike a balance between adhesion and dimensional accuracy.